threadi/easy-language/readme.txt

 #### Features ####

 * Supported APIs to simplify texts in your website: [SUMM AI](https://summ-ai.com), [Capito](https://www.capito.eu), [ChatGpt](https://chat.openai.com)
-* The SUMM AI API is also usable with TranslatePress
+* The SUMM AI API is also usable in TranslatePress Automatic translations
-* Adds easy language to other multilingual plugins like WPML, Polylang, Sublanguage, TranslatePress
+* Adds easy language to other multilingual plugins like WPML, Polylang, Sublanguage, TranslatePress (and can be run alongside with them)
 * PageBuilder: native support for Block Editor (Gutenberg), Avada, Elementor, Divi, WPBakery and Themify
 * Multisite: all simplified texts will be available to any other blog in the network to prevent double simplification
-* Own translator role for users to only simplified texts.
+* Own translator role for users to only simplified texts

 The development repository is on [GitHub](https://github.com/threadi/easy-language).